Mazopolis/mazopolis-cli/README.md

 ## When will this be supported on Mazopolis.com?
 Very soon. :)
 We are still working on the software though, so it's not ready for release **yet**, so stay tuned!
+Update 10/23/19:
+maybe some day, but not anytime soon.

 # Notice
 This is my first ever NPM package.
-If I did anything wrong, tell me on GitHub here: https://github.com/Mazopolis/mazopolis-cli
+If I did anything wrong, tell me on GitHub here: https://github.com/Mazopolis/mazopolis-cli no don't this is archived